TechTalk.

 Article Main Image

+Washing machines come with all kinds of clever settings — think steam cleaning or anti-allergy settings.
+But they all share some key programs that’ll help you keep your clothes clean.
 If you're in a spin about a specific type of stain, check out how to remove unsightly stains from your clothes.
 But if it's general cleaning tips and washing know how you're after, we've got you.

 While there are loads of buttons to choose from, there are two different things you’ve got to think about when washing your clothes: movement inside the machine and the temperature of the water.
+By movement, we mean the amount of agitation in the machine.
+The higher the agitation, the more aggressive the clean.
+And different water temperatures match to different fabrics and provide different types of cleaning.

-Which program should I use during the cleaning cycle?
+Which washing machine program should I use?

 Cotton